Both Malwarebytes and Trend Micro provide good protection from malware, but there are some differences between them you need to know about.

 Malwarebytes uses a mix of heuristic analysis and a large malware database to find and remove trojans, rootkits, ransomware, and other malware that you might have accidentally installed on your computer.

-To test Malwarebytes’s scanning capabilities, I downloaded an archive containing 1,000s of malware samples and hid them on my Windows 11 PC.
+The scanner is okay, but it’s a bit slow.
+I downloaded 1,000s of malware samples and hid them on my Windows 11 PC to test Malwarebytes’s scanning capabilities.
 I then ran Malwarebytes’s full system scan, which went through every file and folder.
-The scanner took 3 hours to complete and found 95% of the malware samples I’d hidden, which is pretty good — but not perfect.
+The scanner took 3 hours to complete and found 95% of the malware samples I’d hidden.

-I then turned on Malwarebytes’s real-time protection and tried to download the same archive with 1,000s of malware samples in it.
+Malwarebytes’s real-time protection is better.
+I switched it on and tried to download the same archive with 1,000s of malware samples in it.
 Malwarebytes intercepted and stopped about 98% of the malware, which is impressive.

 Trend Micro uses signature-based analysis and machine learning to detect and remove known and emerging malware threats.
 This can include trojans, worms, rootkits, cryptojackers, and more.

-I downloaded the same archive containing 1,000s of malware samples that I used to test Malwarebytes.
-I hid the malware in the same locations on my Windows 11 PC and ran Trend Micro’s full system scan.
+I was quite impressed with the malware scanner — I hid the same 1,000s of malware samples in the same locations on my Windows 11 PC and ran Trend Micro’s full system scan.
 The scan completed in about 40 minutes and found 97% of malware samples.
-This is quicker and more thorough than Malwarebytes, so I was quite impressed.
+This is quicker and more thorough than Malwarebytes.

 I then turned on Trend Micro’s real-time protection and tried downloading the same archive.
 Like Malwarebytes, Trend Micro was able to block about 98% of the malware samples, which is really good.